Employer Information

 The case mix is adults with acute presentations including psychosis, affective disorders and personality disorders often with associated substance misuse, physical health problems and social difficulties.
 The Team assesses patients in their own homes or at Hillview Lodge depending on clinical circumstances.

-The F2 will work within the multidisciplinary team (Doctors, RMNs, OTs, Social Workers, Clinical Psychologist and allied HCPs) covering the caseload and is well supported by the Consultant Psychiatrist.
+The type of work to expect and learning opportunities The F2 will work within the multidisciplinary team (Doctors, RMNs, OTs, Social Workers, Clinical Psychologist and allied HCPs) covering the caseload and is well supported by the Consultant Psychiatrist.

 The F2 supports the day-to-day running of the team including assessments, reviews, referrals, discharges and liaison with other services.